altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 `
 ~Self~.~gravity~=~Earth~.~gravity~
 `
-~And nothing happened, for a moment Martha didn't understand...~ 'M::Oh... right.'
+~And nothing happened, for a moment Martha didn't understand...
+Then she heard the howl of the wind outside~
+'M::Oh... right.'
 ~In her haste, she changed not just her body's gravity, but since the room was part of her identity now...~ `